stuartcrobinson/slupe/README.md

-# ⛵️ Slupe
+# ⛵️ Slupe - Sandboxed LLM oUtput processing engine

-> LLM coder 'tools' for any model
+LLM coder 'tools' for any model

 Slupe is a file system orchestration tool that enables Large Language Models (LLMs) to execute file operations through a structured markup language called NESL (Natural Expression Structured Language).
 It provides a secure, configurable bridge between AI assistants and your local development environment.